onuruci/hardhat-superchain-deploy/CO_OWNERSHIP_LICENSE_AGREEMENT.md

 ## 14. Notices

 - Notices and communications regarding this Agreement shall be delivered via email to the addresses provided by each co-owner.
-The email addresses shall be stored in a separate file within the repository, specifically under contact-info.md, or in another mutually agreed-upon file.
+The email addresses shall be stored in a separate file within the repository, specifically under contact-info.md, or in another mutually agreed-upon file.All notices and communications regarding this Agreement shall be delivered via the email addresses associated with the GitHub accounts of the co-owners (@0xchandra and @onuruci).
+These email addresses are linked to the respective GitHub profiles and will be used for all formal communications.
+Both co-owners agree to keep their GitHub-associated email addresses current and updated.

 ## 15. Signatures